Live From SF Sketchfest 2020

 So granted.

+It's just weighed on me all the time.
+I'm like, what could I do?
 You know, I mean, some other kid could have won.

 It was really cool.

-I got to go to the University of Iowa, and there were all these workshops about writing and kids, and I thought it'd be so cool to go to a college.
+I got to go to the University of Iowa, and there were all these workshops about writing and kids.
+And I thought it'd be so cool to go to a college.

-You got drunk at Ray Carver.
+You got drunk with Ray Carver.

-got to hang with George Lish
+Got to hang with George Lish.

-injunction in punishment
+injunction in punishment.

-Jason you may not know this about yourself but you have a history of doing things impulsively
+Jason, you may not know this about yourself, but you have a history of doing things impulsively.

-not realizing that there may be ramifications yeah
+Not realizing that there may be ramifications.

-I could order you thrown into this organ pit here at the Castra Theater
+I could order you thrown into this organ pit here at the Castra Theater,

 where you could live in darkness and shame alone forever.

-think that you need to process what you expected to have happen that never did happen.
+But I instead have a think that you need to process what you expected to have happen that never did happen.
+So please stand up on the stage and face everyone here.

+Come further.
 Come into the light.

-I want you to look at everyone here, think about what it was like reading your obviously fraudulent story.
+I want you to look at everyone here.
+Think about what it was like reading your obviously fraudulent story.

-At some point, you could have turned to your mom and dad and said, I can't take this award.
+At some point you could have turned to your mom and dad and said, I can't take this award.
+I can't accept it.

 I can't go there and read this.

-I made a mistake, and they would have understood, but you didn't.
+I made a mistake and they would have understood, but you didn't.
+And you expected to be called out, and you weren't.

 Do not do anything yet.
+Do not say anything.

 Point with either your right or left hand at Jason.